LLAMAFUZZ: Large Language Model Enhanced Greybox Fuzzing: Experiment

-To answer these questions, we first design experiments to examine whether {\fuzzername} is state-of-the-art.
-We employ Magma V1.2~\cite{Hazimeh:2020:Magma}, a ground-truth fuzzing benchmark suite based on real programs with real bugs. \autoref{tab:benchmark} outlines the details of fuzz targets, where four columns indicate the benchmark, project, fuzz target, and expected file format.
-We choose Magma for several reasons.
-First, Magma involves a wide range of popular programs with real-world environments, including 9 libraries and 21 objects.
+We chose Magma for several reasons.
+First, Magma involves a wide range of popular programs that process diverse structured data with real-world environments, including 9 libraries and 21 objects.
 Second, unlike LAVA-M~\cite{dolan2016lava}, which primarily employs synthetic bugs and magic byte comparisons, Magma offers a diverse range of real vulnerabilities, with a total of 138 bugs spanning integer errors, divide-by-zero faults, memory overflows, use-after-free, double-free, and null-pointer dereference scenarios.
 It incorporates real-world bugs from older versions of software updated to their latest releases, ensuring the benchmark’s relevance and practical applicability.
-Third, Magma includes programs that process diverse structured data formats such as images, audio files, XML, programming languages, and PDFs.

-In the first experiment, we compare {\fuzzername} with {\cmpfuzzer}.
-Except for AFL++, all baseline fuzzers are provided in Magma.
-We used a more recent version of AFL++~(version 61e27c6) than the one provided in Magma, ensuring that we have access to the latest enhancements.

-AFL++ was selected as the reference competitor for its standing as the state-of-the-art greybox fuzzer that incorporates numerous improvements and functional enhancements over the original AFL.
-Moreover, since {\fuzzername} was developed on top of AFL++, every observed difference between {\fuzzername} and AFL++ can be attributed to our changes to the implementation of LLM mutation.

-To answer \textbf{RQ2}: How does {\fuzzername} perform against similar fuzzers on real-world open-source programs?
-We conducted an evaluation using a selection of real-world programs sourced from OSS-Fuzz~\cite{serebryany2017oss}.
-For fairness and consistency in the evaluation process, we selected a common subset of the projects in OSS-Fuzz and in FuzzBench~\cite{FuzzBench}.
-The specific applications chosen for this study are detailed in \autoref{tab:benchmark}.
-The chosen benchmark encompasses diverse open-source programs that process different structured data in their latest versions.
-Our selection follows three criteria.
-First, the benchmark should have a diverse structure format.
-Second, the program should handle complex structured data.
-Third, the program should be popular and important.
-To ensure a fair comparison among fuzzing tools, we utilized FuzzBench~\cite{FuzzBench}, an evaluation framework that employs Docker containers to standardize the testing environment for each fuzzer.
-This setup guarantees the fairness that all fuzzers operate under identical conditions, thus ensuring the comparability of results.
+Third, Magma focuses on bug counts and time-to-bug metrics as more direct surrogates for performance~\cite{Hazimeh:2020:Magma}.
+In addition, we chose FuzzBench in later real-world experiments, because it employed Docker containers to standardize the testing environment for each fuzzer.
+This setup guaranteed fairness that all fuzzers operated under identical conditions, thus ensuring comparability of results.